Nanguage/executor-engine/README.md

 with Engine() as engine:
     job = ThreadJob(
         lambda: print("hi"),
-        condition=RandomCondition(),
+        condition=RandomCondition(0.2),
         wait_time_delta=0.5)
-    # job has a 50% chance to be executed at each 0.5 seconds
+    # job has a 20% chance to be executed at each 0.5 seconds
     engine.submit(job)
     engine.wait()
 ```